cooltronicpl/-ispconfig3-varnish/README.md

 ## Notes

 Apache ports: 680 (non SSL) / 6433 (dummy SSL)

-Varnish ports: 80 (non SSL) / 680 (pseudo SSL, it works fine with ISPConfig SSL cert) NGINX ports: N/A (non SSL) / 443 (SSL)
+Varnish ports: 80 (non SSL) / 680 (pseudo SSL, it works fine with ISPConfig SSL certificates)

+NGINX ports: N/A (non SSL) / 443 (SSL)

 The pseudo-SSL is a particular port used by Apache & Varnish to be a back-end for the NGINX SSL.
 The traffic itself is not SSL but the environment is configured to say to PHP scripts that we are on SSL connection (X-Forwarded-Proto & HTTPS environment variable).